Skip to main content

 Follow these steps to run a quick smoke test and confirm the platform is working:

-Step 3: While the scan is running, you fill see a screen similar to following:
+Step 3: While the scan is running, you will see a progress screen similar to the following:

 Step 5: At this point, the scan has completed and the pipeline is waiting for the policy execution to finish.
 Policy execution can take up to 45 seconds.
 Until policies run, all findings will show a Pending status under the Findings tab: